shariq1989/cookbook/content/recipe/goat-yakhni.md

 +++
-title = "Goat Yakhni - Goat Bone Broth" date = "2021-03-13"
+title = "Goat Bone Broth - Goat Yakhni" date = "2021-03-13"
 description = "I wasn't keen on the idea of yakhni when my mother-in-law first offered to make it for me.
 I was pregnant with our daughter, and had been hospitalized twice due to sickness and dehydration.
 I couldn't keep down food and everything made me nauseous.
 I finally gave in and let her make it for me, and I am forever grateful.
 It ended up being a meal I ate daily throughout my pregnancy.
 My mother-in-law would make it in large batches and freeze it for me when she would come to visit.
 Even now, there are few things more comforting than a steaming bowl of yakhni topped with fresh ginger and cilantro.
 This recipe will break down how to make an Indian bone broth, also called yakhni.
 It is most commonly made with goat or beef, and is also the base for another recipe on our site called yakhni pulao." tags = [